skyrim-multiplayer/skymp/docs/release/sp-2.9.md

 WARNING: New game required.
 Update on current save at your own risk.
 Please backup your savegames.

-Thiss document will tell you more about project status: https://github.com/skyrim-multiplayer/skymp/blob/main/skyrim-platform/README.md
+This document will tell you more about project status: https://github.com/skyrim-multiplayer/skymp/blob/main/skyrim-platform/README.md
 SP supports both Steam version of Skyrim SE (1.6.640) and legacy 1.5.97.

 ## Other changes